JaxPlays-Inc/jaxplays.org/content/productions/2024/2024-Baskerville-A-Sherlock-Holmes-Mystery.md

 crew:
 orchestra:
 # Baskerville: A Sherlock Holmes Mystery
-Genres:
+genres:
   - Mystery
   - Comedy
   - Thriller
-Description: "Join Sherlock Holmes and Dr. Watson as they tackle their most infamous case, set against a backdrop of howling moors and dark family legacies."
+description: "Join Sherlock Holmes and Dr. Watson as they tackle their most infamous case, set against a backdrop of howling moors and dark family legacies."
 ---
 When the heir to a vast fortune falls victim to what appears to be a diabolical family curse, Sherlock Holmes and Dr. John Watson venture into the treacherous moors to crack the case.
 In this uproarious adaptation, *Baskerville* turns Arthur Conan Doyle’s classic narrative into a fast-paced comedy.
 With a versatile cast of five playing over forty characters, Holmes and Watson face an onslaught of clues, bizarre disguises, and deceptive antics.
 This comedic whirlwind challenges the detective duo to fend off danger and hilarity alike, ensuring the safety of the next heir before the mythical hound strikes again.